top of page

 Meyer Lemon Tarts

 Spoon or pour the sabayon into the center of your tart shell(s), being careful not to get it onto the outsides of the crust.
-Place the tart(s) under the broiler until the tops are lightly browned, about 1 minute.
+Place the tart(s) under the broiler (aka the grill) until the tops are lightly browned, about 1 minute.
 Do not leave the oven alone while broiling!
 They can burn very fast if you're not careful.

 Meyer Lemon, Olive Oil, and Sage Tart